UCL-Biosciences/Auto-Prot/README.md

 # Proteomics Report
 This repository contains the Auto-Proteomics analysis pipeline for generating standardised reports from protein abundance datasets.

-## To Do
-Make Main-run run on Mac without hard coded path to python

-### working through issues
--     only venn/upset and GO
--     need to decide on what to do with missing.
-Otherwise have no missing values and unique (i.e not differentially expressed) sets are underestimated

 ## Features
 - Processes mass spec-generated protein abundance data.
 - Generates an HTML report with common proteomics outputs.